bboure/middy-appsync/README.md

 ## BatchInvoke support

-The middleware supports [Batching](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-lambda-resolvers.html#advanced-use-case-batching) resolvers.
+The middleware supports [ resolvers](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-lambda-resolvers.html#advanced-use-case-batching).
 If it detects that the `event` object is an array, it will expect an array as the `response` from the handler and wrap each of its elements into a response object.